-Given that surprisal can describe how linguistic information changes dynamically in human language, its potential usage has been explored, such as (i) measuring creative use of language such as metaphor and humor \cite{bunescu-uduehi-2022-distribution, xie-etal-2021-uncertainty}; (ii) the evaluation of text generation quality \cite{kharkwal2014surprisal,yang2023face,face2-emnlp-2025}; (iii) and recently the detection of LLM-generated text \cite{xu-etal-2024-detecting}.
+Given that surprisal can describe how linguistic information changes dynamically in human language, its potential uses have been explored, such as (i) measuring creative use of language such as metaphor and humor \cite{bunescu-uduehi-2022-distribution, xie-etal-2021-uncertainty}; (ii) evaluating the quality of generated text \cite{kharkwal2014surprisal,yang2023face,face2-emnlp-2025}; (iii) and, recently, detecting LLM-generated text \cite{xu-etal-2024-detecting}.

 A further study on the periodicity of surprisal will largely facilitate the above-listed research directions.
 While UID theory and its variants can make asymptotic predictions about the general trends of information in language, using periodicity as a lens would provide more fine-grained insights into the instantaneous dynamics of information, which better meets the purpose of studying the token-by-token generation process.
-What's missing in the picture is a method and toolkit that can effectively extract periodicity as a clear feature from text—current regression-based methods \citep{tsipidi-etal-2025-harmonic} provide ways to validate but not to comprehensively identify periodicity; Fourier-based methods \citep{xu-etal-2024-detecting} lacks direct interpretation.
-Therefore, the goal of this study is to fill the gap.
+What's missing in the picture is a method and toolkit that can effectively extract periodicity as a clear feature from text -- current regression-based methods \citep{tsipidi-etal-2025-harmonic} provide ways to validate but not to comprehensively identify periodicity; Fourier-based methods \citep{xu-etal-2024-detecting} lack direct interpretation.
+Therefore, the goal of this study is to fill this gap.